wso2/docs-ei/en/micro-integrator/docs/setup/transport_configurations/multi-https-transport.md

 Monitoring](https://docs.wso2.com/display/ADMIN44x/JMX-Based+Monitoring).
 -->

-In addition to updating `deployment.toml` with the SSL profile configurations, you can dynamically load the SSL profiles at runtime using a periodic schedule or JMX invocation.
-Now instead of reloading the entire `deployment.toml` at runtime, you can reload the new configuration files that contain only the custom profile information for the sender and receiver.
+You can [enable dynamic SSL profiles](#enabling-dynamic-ssl-profiles) for the Micro Integrator by updating the `deployment.toml` file with the required SSL profile configurations.
+Also, you can [dynamically load the SSL profiles](#loading-ssl-profiles-at-runtime) at runtime using a periodic schedule or JMX invocation.
+That is, instead of reloading the entire `deployment.toml` at runtime, you can reload the new configuration files that contain only the custom profile information for the sender and receiver.